Ichneutica moderata: Taxonomy

 This species was first described by Francis Walker in 1865 using specimens collected in Nelson by Mr T. R. Oxley.
 Walker was unsure of the genus and so named the species Agrotis? moderata.
 The lectotype specimen is held by the Natural History Museum, London.
-Rudolf Felder and Alois Friedrich Rogenhofer also described this species, thinking it new, in 1875 and named it Mamestra griseipennis.
+Rudolf Felder and Alois Friedrich Rogenhofer also described this species, assuming it was new, in 1875 and named it Mamestra griseipennis.
 This name was synonymised with Aletia moderata by J. S. Dugdale in 1988.
-In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
-During this review the genus Ichneutica was greatly expanded and the genus Aletia was subsumed into that genus as a synonym.
-As a result of this review, this species is now known as Ichneutica moderata.
+In 2019, Robert Hoare undertook a major review of New Zealand Noctuidae.
+During this review, the genus Ichneutica was greatly expanded and the genus Aletia was subsumed into that genus as a synonym.
+As a result of the review, this species is now known as Ichneutica moderata.

 Description

 Walker described this species as follows:

 The adult male of the species has a wingspan of between 33 and 38 mm, the female has a wingspan of between 36 and 43 mm.
-This species is nondescript but can be distinguished from other similar appearing species as both the male and female have unmarked creamy white fringes on their hindwings.
+This species is undistinguished, but can be differentiated from other similar appearing species as both the male and female have unmarked creamy white fringes on their hindwings.

 Hudson described the larvae of the species as follows: